 - Write a history of your marital relationship with your spouse.
 This history should contain dates and facts supporting your claim for custody.

-- Make a list of all the reasons why you are best for custody, with supporting facts and dates.
+- Make a list of all the reasons you are best for custody, supporting facts, and dates.

 - Make a list of all the reasons why your spouse should not be appointed custodian of the child, with supporting facts and dates.

-- Make a list of all witnesses you will need at the temporary hearing, names, addresses, telephone numbers, and a brief summary of what they know.
+- Please make a list of all witnesses you will need at the temporary hearing, names, addresses, telephone numbers, and a summary of what they know.
 Also, determine if they need a subpoena.

 - Fill out the financial information statement on your income and living expenses.

-- Make an appointment with your attorney to discuss strategy if possible 7 days prior to the hearing date.
+- Make an appointment with your attorney to discuss strategy, if possible, 7 days before the hearing date.